-From these animate and manimate bodies and objects can be drawn the great-est lessons ever afforded the human mind; lessons which, rightly understood and pracooks, would make volumes enough to sint the Great Eastern?
+It is held by the Christian world that all needed information relative to a future state of existence is given us through the Scriptures, and that a plan of salvation is therein set forth so plain and simple that a way faring man, though a fool, may under-stand it.
+If this be absolutely true, how is it that the different interpretations of it, that have been given us by theologians and commentators, if printed and bound in books, would make volumes enough to sink the Great Eastern?
 Mr. Beecher may well say: "The Bible is the most betrashed book in the world.
-Coming to it through com-mentaries is much like looking at a landscape through garret windows over which generations of unmolested spiders have spun their web."
+Coming to it through commentaries is much like looking at a land-scape through garret windows over which generations of unmolested spiders have spun their web."

 It is asked, What has your Spiritualism to offer?
 Has it any vital truth?
 Is it not that old perverse spirit of denial which has troubled the true saints in all ages?
-To this we would reply, It only asserts the larger truth and denies the partial and the false, which admits of no sensuous verification.
-Higher truths always supersede partial ones.
+To this we would reply, It only asserts the larger truth and denies the partial and the false, Higher truths always supersede partial ones.
 Paul asserted universal brotherhood and down tumbled the restrictions of the Jewish law.
-Luther declares that. it is the right of every soul to know and judge of truth, and Papal authority gives way.
+Luther declares that it is the right of every soul to know and judge of truth, and Papal authority gives way.
 Geo.
 Fox asserts direct inspiration, and apostolic succession becomes a myth.
-Liberal Christianity asserts God's infinite love, and eternal hell, endless damnation, and the devil disappear in the broader light.
-Spirtualism denies only by affirming higher and better evidence.
+Liberal Christianity asserts God's infinite love, and eternal hell and less demandies and eternal hell, endless damnation, and the devil disappear in the broader light.
+Spiritualism denies only by affirming higher and better evidence.
 It attacks error only by the statement of truth.
-It "shatters the idol. that it may reveal the God."
+It "shatters the idol, that i, may reveal the God."

 There are a large class who profess to be incredulous-so much so they seem dis-trustful of their own senses.
-Yet they can believe in the miracles of every other age in order not to believe those that take place in the age in which they live.
+Yet they can believe in the miracles of everyother age in order not to believe those that take place is the age in which they live.
 A celebrated writer has said: "Some men will believe nothing but what they can comprehend, and there are but few things that such are able to comprehend."
 Distrust and incredulity are the surest signs of a corrupt heart and a feeble head.
 Real philosophy seeks rather to solve than to deny.

 Suppose your philosophy be true, what is the use? say some.
-With the doubts that have existed in all ages, is not the proving of immortal existence the most priceless blessing that can be conferred upon mankind?
-If the intelligence of the invisible world accomplish this, will they not do more than all the theological teaching of the past six thousand years?"

-Spiritualists may take consolation in the fact that the evidences coming to us are rapidly increasing, and becoming more and more irresistible "Mankind are being crowded nearer and nearer to the verge where they must surrender or leap."
-The celebrated scientist, Dr. Draper, well says: "So wide spread and so powerful is this, that it can neither be treated with contempt nor with punishment.
+With the doubts that have existed in all ages, is not the proving of immortal existence the most priceless blessing that can be conferred upon man-kind?
+If the intelligence of the invisible world accomplish this, will they not do more than all the theological teaching at the past six thousand years?"
+Spiritualists may take consolation in the fact that the evidences coming to us are rapidly increasing, and becoming more and more irresistible "Mankind are being crowded nearer and nearer to the verge where they must surrender or Jeap." celebrated scientist, &r.
+Draper, well says: "So wide spread and so powerful is this, that it can neither be treated with contempt nor with punishment.
 It cannot be extin-guished by derision, by vituperation, or by

-With all the accumulated evidence Chris-tlanity cherishes a blind incredulity, and the only word of welcome from their ranks is confined to the Swedenborgians and Quakers!
-The combined opposition of clergy and laymen will not prevent the ban being soon removed, when the world will be astonished at the number of mediums long since developed, and the amount of investi-gation secretly carried on in the higher cir-cles of orthodox society.
+With all the accumulated evidence Chris tianity cherishes a blind incredulity, and the only word of welcome from their ranks is confined to the Swedenborgians and Quakers!
+The combined opposition of clergy and laymen will not prevent the ban being soon removed, when the world will be as-tonished at the number of mediums long since developed, and the amount of investigation secretly carried on in the higher cir-cles of erthodox society.